infinit/elle/readme.md

 ```
 > *Note:* If you don't want Drake dependencies to be installed on your system, you should consider using [virtualenv](https://virtualenv.pypa.io/en/stable/installation).

-Then, change directory to `_build/<architecture>` where you can find a generic Drake configuration script.
+Change directory to `elle/_build/<architecture>` where you can find a generic Drake [configuration script](https://github.com/infinit/drake#basic-structures-of-a-drakefile-and-a-drake-script).

 #### Linux